What is a trademark?

 So long as your trade mark is still in use, it remains valid for 10 years following registration.
 It is possible to renew your trade mark for 10 year periods indefinitely thereafter for as long as it is of interest to your business.
 The oldest registered trade mark, the Bass triangle, dates back to 1865 and is still prominently used today.

-A further downside to applying for a trade mark yourself is that you do not get a legal opinion on the suitability of your trade mark and scope of protection required in relation to your business plans.
+A further downside to applying for a trade mark yourself is that you do not get a legal opinion on the suitability of your trade mark together with the scope of protection required in relation to your business plans.

 tidman-icon-blue